elenkaranikola/NewsCrawler/README.md

     - article text
     - url of the specific article

+## Commands to run this project:
-In order to run our spider and save it's extracted data in a csv file do the following:
+_In order to run our spider and save it's extracted data in a csv file do the following:_

 ```bash
   1. $ pip install -r requirements.txt